Little Einsteins: Home video and streaming

 After the direct-to-video film Our Huge Adventure, Little Einsteins had several DVD releases.
 In 2006, Little Einsteins became available to purchase on iTunes.
-The show is currently available on Disney+.
+The show is available on Disney+.

 Production

 Background

 In March 2001, a licensing agreement between The Baby Einstein Company and The Walt Disney Company was announced, allowing Disney to develop Baby Einstein products.
-On November 6, 2001, a Disney press release announced that it acquired and purchased The Baby Einstein Company after two years of pursuit.
-Robert Iger, Disney's president and chief operating officer from 2000 to 2005, stated that there were plans to extend the Baby Einstein brand into the Little Einstein product line aimed at preschoolers, initially set to launch in late 2002.
+On November 6, 2001, a Disney press release announced that it acquired The Baby Einstein Company after two years of pursuit.
+Robert Iger, Disney's president and chief operating officer from 2000 to 2005, stated that there were plans to extend the Baby Einstein brand into a Little Einstein product line aimed at preschoolers, initially set to launch in late 2002.

 Development

-According to Disney Channel's former senior vice president Nancy Kanter, the series was started "from scratch" since the Baby Einstein tapes had no specific story lines and characters.
+According to Disney Channel's then-senior vice president Nancy Kanter, the series was started "from scratch" since the Baby Einstein entries had no specific story lines and characters.
 Extensive research was done to produce an episode of the series.
 Executive producer Eric Weiner and Kanter developed the Book-a-Matic, an electronic storyboard, for research of the series.
 The production was located at Manhattan, New York, with each episode shipped to the headquarters of Disney Channel in California.
 Approximately 100 employees worked on the series, taking up to nine months for an episode to be completed, with six to ten episodes being in production at the same time.